rackerlabs/support-how-to/content/rackconnect/rackconnect-v30-requirements.md

 ### Supported region

 -   Your devices must be deployed in a region supported by RackConnect v3.0.
-The regions supported, as of October 2014, are DFW, IAD, ORD, LON, HKG, and SYD.
+The regions supported are
+    DFW, IAD, ORD, LON, HKG, and SYD.
 -   You can have multiple RackConnect v3.0 configurations in multiple regions, but each configuration is an independent entity and